JackPendarvesRead/RoR2FluffyMods/PocketMoney/README.md

 If you have any issues you can usually find me on the ROR2 modding discord (@Fluffatron).
 Please bear in mind that as with all mods here this is something I do in my spare time so may not always be able to immediately fix any issues that you come up with.

 ## Changelog:
+v 2.0.0
+- Updated for Bepinex5
+- Removed obsolete console commands
+- Added new configuration to allow you to choose a maximum stage in which you wish to receive bonus

 v1.1.2
 - Updated R2API dependency string